 Windows Store might be one of the most used applications on Windows 10 – but it does come with its share of problems.
-While Microsoft has been trying to improve upon it with every update, users still report a lot of errors.
-One of the more common of errors is – Try that again, Something went wrong, The error code is 0x80073CF9, in case you need it.
+While Microsoft has been trying to improve upon it with every update, users still report many errors.
+One of the more common errors is – Try that again, Something went wrong, The error code is 0x80073CF9, in case you need it.

 Error code 0x80073CF9 denotes Severity Failure when you go on to download, install or update Windows apps.If you receive error code 0x80073CF9, here is what you need to do to fix the problem.

 1] SFC scan

 Run an SFC scan as it can help to repair corrupt system files.

 At times, downloads don’t work right with wireless connections.
 Try connecting your system to the network hard-wired and resume the download.
 If it doesn’t connect to the wired connection directly, try the following steps:

 1] Press Win + R to open the Run window.
 Type the command ncpa.cpl and press Enter to open the Network Connections window.

 2] Right-click on your wireless network and select Disable.
 This would disable the wireless network and the system would be forced to connect to the wired network.